FranciscoLozCoding/cooling_with_code/README.md

 3. https://youtu.be/xFb1rXLsXTo

 # App Deployment
 We deployed our final model in HuggingFace via a gradio app.
-[Check it out!]()
+[Check it out!](https://huggingface.co/spaces/FranciscoLozDataScience/uhi_resnet_model)
->TODO

 # Datasets